jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 magic.

 Upon hatching, a wyrm is about two metres long and has 3D6 SIZ and STR.
-The wyrm will grow at the rate of 1D6 SIZ and STR every five years until it reaches the age of 35, when the creature’s growth slows dramatically.
+The wyrm will grow at the rate of 1D6 SIZ and STR every five years until it reaches the age of 35, when the creature's growth slows dramatically.
 By this point the creature is some nine metres in length.
 After age 35, a wyrm will continue to gain 1D6 SIZ and STR every 50 years.
 A wyrm may live for many hundreds of years.